Define intake and consent process

 - Train enrollment staff in study intake and informed consent procedures.
 This training will also provide an opportunity to collect and respond to feedback from field staff.
 Allow time to modify the process in response to the feedback before the full project launch.
 This training may be combined with a survey training, if applicable.

 - Train staff on the dangers of over or underselling the program, as detailed below in the section "Describing risks and benefits."

 - Train enrollment staff in the mechanics of obtaining consent—including language prompts, comprehension checks, and the use of any associated forms or technology.

 - Train enrollment staff in the importance of random assignment, and prepare them to address potential community or participant concerns about randomization.
 Enrollment staff are the front line in operationalizing random assignment, and may face difficult questions about denying treatment to eligible individuals.
 Ensuring they are prepared to have these conversations, understand their role in compliance with the research protocol, and are convinced of the rationale behind conducting a randomized evaluation, can help ensure a successful study.
-The "Resources" section below links to non-technical resources that explain randomized evaluations.
+The "Resources" section at the end of this page links to non-technical resources that explain randomized evaluations.

 - Practice enrollment and consent processes.
 This can help ensure understanding and comfort with the form and process.

 - Conduct refresher trainings regularly.
 These trainings will reiterate the content from the original training, train new staff, and provide an opportunity to discover necessary course corrections and receive regular input from enrollment staff.

 - Observe or check in on enrollment regularly.
 If possible, observing or shadowing the enrollment process can help to identify challenges and ensure adherence to enrollment protocols.
 Observation can help with the training of new staff, as well as help research staff better understand the process.
 Regular check-ins can help teams identify and address challenges in the enrollment process.